JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/fourier_surrogates.md

 ![30 random phase surrogates for a single realization of a cyclostationary AR(2) process](../examples/randomamplitudes_NSAR2.gif)

-In the next animation, as above, each frame shows a new time series (a unique realization of the NSAR2 process) and one surrogate realization of the time series.
+In the next animation, as above, each frame shows a new time series (blue), which every frame is another unique realization of the NSAR2 process, and one surrogate realization of the time series (orange).

 ```julia